rotbau/tkg-multicloud-poc/README.md

 **Export credentials to separate kubeconfig file**

-`tkg get credentials test-cluster --kubeconfig tkgkubeconfig`  Note: if you use this you will need to specify the kubeconfig file on all kubectl commands `kubecctl --kubeconfig tkgkubeconfig {command}`
+`tkg get credentials test-cluster --kubeconfig tkgkubeconfig`
+**Note:** if you export to separate file you need to specify the kubeconfig file on all kubectl commands `kubecctl --kubeconfig tkgkubeconfig {command}`

 ### Accessing TKG workload cluster using kubectl